 Read

-It is important to learn all you can about a career or occupation before you pursue it.
+Learn all you can about a career or occupation before you pursue it.
 Research various majors, careers, and occupations online and through books before you make a decision about your career path.
 It is also important to understand the difference between careers, occupations, industries, and to know the level of education required for your desired occupation.

 Talk